Ransomware and other forms of digital extortion continue their unprecedented march, attacking...

 A 2018 joint study conducted by the Ponemon Institute and Accenture continue to paint a bleak picture of the state of cybercrime in the financial services industry.
+Without enough IT professionals to thwart all the incoming threats, AI has proven to be a useful tool for cybersecurity in financial services.

 The study concluded that the average number of security breaches plaguing financial services firms rose nearly 10 percent over last year and cost the sector nearly double what it cost the retail sector.